questdb/documentation/concept/deduplication.md

 - The [Designated Timestamp](/docs/concept/designated-timestamp) column must be included in the `UPSERT KEYS` list.
-- Columns of [VARCHAR, STRING and BINARY](/docs/reference/sql/datatypes) types cannot be used in the `UPSERT KEYS` list.
+- Columns of [BINARY](/docs/reference/sql/datatypes) types cannot be used in the `UPSERT KEYS` list.

 ## Example